 Buying used or pre-owned cars in France can be far more expensive than it would be in some other countries.
 However, this is counterbalanced by the fact that a second-hand car will usually maintain a high resale value.

-The French are amazingly loyal to their own local automotive brands - the roadsides are littered with Renault dealers, and to a lesser extent Citroen and Peugeot.
-Not to mention, if you purchase a local make, you’ll easily be able to find service centres and spare parts.
+The French are loyal to their own local automotive brands.
+The roadsides in most French cities are littered with Renault, Citroen and Peugeot dealers.
+If expats choose to purchase a local car brand, they'll be able to easily find service centres and spare parts.

-As mentioned, buying from a dealer is very easy, and as a foreigner unfamiliar with the purchasing process, it can greatly reduce the administrative burden attached to buying a car.
-Expats should note that many dealers seem to be closed between 12pm and 2pm.
+Buying a car from a dealership in France is usually very easy.
+As a foreigner unfamiliar with the purchasing process, going through a dealership can greatly reduce the administrative burden attached to buying a car.
+However, purchasing a car through a dealership is often more expensive than a private sale would be.
+Expats should also note that many dealers are closed between 12pm and 2pm.

 Buying a used car in France

 Expats looking to buy a used car in France should first consult online classifieds, virtual marketplaces and used car dealerships to find their ideal vehicle.

 All used cars in France over four years old must pass a garage inspection before they can be rightfully sold.
 This inspection is known as a contrôle technique, and it must be conducted no more than six months before the date of sale.
 Successfully inspected cars will have a sticker in the corner of their windscreen.
 If no sticker is present, expats should be sure to insist that the vehicle is inspected.